 4. They should have let her attend the quarterly meeting

-Commerzbank acted unlawfully when they did not let Ms Rajpoot attend a Quarterly Review meeting about half way through her six month maternity leave.
+Commerzbank acted unlawfully when they did not let Ms Rajput attend a Quarterly Review meeting about half way through her six month maternity leave.
 She wanted to attend and she was dissuaded from doing so by her newly appointed boss.
 Keeping in touch days for women on maternity aren’t new, they were introduced in 2007.
 Anyone managing someone on maternity should be trying to allow them to keep connected.

 5. If process isn’t taken seriously, it won’t help you out.

 The simplest defence to a discrimination claim is to have a good business reason for the decisions being made.
 A talent rating system would seem to be exactly what’s required.
 Commerzbank had just such a system.
 In September 2016 the three internal candidates for the position were rated on a nine box grid.
 Both women scored B1 (B for performance and 1 – the highest grade – for potential).
 They were also assessed as being 2-3 years away from promotion.
-Sadly, for Ms Rajpoot she had been 2 years away from promotion one year earlier.
+Sadly, for Ms Rajput she had been 2 years away from promotion one year earlier.
 Her female colleague had fallen further, she had been 1 year away the previous year.
 What meant they were less promotable?

 Both women were still seen as the highest potential.
 Their male counterpart (who remember got the interim promotion and experience) was rated as A2.
 Despite having less potential than either woman, he got the interim promotion.
 A witness clarified for the tribunal:

 “The reason Kevin was set a year closer….. is because Kevin’s personality (being easy to get on with and being a good communicator) made him more ready.”